Kirsten Powers: Career

 Powers served in the Clinton administration as the deputy assistant U.S. trade representative for public affairs.

 She left to become the vice president for international communications at America Online.
 After AOL's merger with Time Warner, she became a vice president at the AOL-Time Warner Foundation.

 Powers has worked in New York State Democratic politics for many years.
 She was a consultant of the New York State Democratic Committee, the press secretary for the Andrew Cuomo for Governor campaign, and communications director on the mayoral campaign of C. Virginia Fields.
 She also worked on the "Vote No on 3" campaign, which overwhelmingly defeated New York City Mayor Michael Bloomberg's ballot initiative to eliminate party primaries.
 Powers also was press secretary for Donnie Fowler's unsuccessful bid to be Democratic National Committee (DNC) chair.
 She has consulted for a variety of non-profit organizations, including Human Rights First and the National Council for Research on Women (NCRW).

 In 2015, she authored The Silencing: How the Left is Killing Free Speech, which was published by Regnery Press.

 In July 2017, Powers criticized CNN's decision to not identify a controversial Reddit user, asking in a USA Today article: "What about the people he routinely dehumanizes and degrades online?"
 But, she wrote, she ultimately supported CNN's decision to not identify the user because they determined his safety might have been jeopardized.
 Powers also wrote on Twitter that "people do not have a 'right' to stay anonymous so they can spew their racist, misogynist, homophobic garbage".

 In January 2019 Powers was criticized and, in her own words, "harassed" on Twitter, after she blamed Covington Catholic High School students for "disrespecting an Indigenous elder" during a highly publicized confrontation that occurred at the Lincoln Memorial on January 18, 2019.
+The following month she wrote a column for USA Today in which she said: "I recently took a hiatus from social media to reflect on what role I might be playing in our increasingly toxic public square.
+I was not proud of what I found."

+In July 2023, she announced that she was leaving her position as a political analyst with CNN after seven years with the network.